codeinthehole/til/posts/how-to-use-bandit-with-vims-quickfix-list.md

 One way to populate Vim's quickfix list is by running `:make` which runs the program specified by the `makeprg` setting.
-Due to Vim's C heritage, the default behaviour is to run the `make` command-line tool but there are many other useful programs that print locations to STDOUT.
+Due to Vim's C heritage, the default behaviour is to run the `make` command-line tool but there are many other useful programs that print locations to `stdout`.

 [Bandit](https://bandit.readthedocs.io/en/latest/) is a Python static analysis tool that looks for common security issues.
 You can use it to populate the